 7. Why is the "isometric pictorial sketch" the most commonly used type of pictorial view?

-Actual measurements are used and the shape of arcs and circles is consistent on all surfaces
+Because it is the easiest to create as actual measurements are used and the shape of arcs and circles is consistent on all surfaces.

 8. What overall shape should an object have to utilize an "oblique view"?
-Cylindrical